sgjsakura/SignalRHubProxyGenerator/README.md

 If you hub type derives from `Microsoft.AspNetCore.SignalR.Hub<T>`, thus the generic argument type will be considered as the client contact type, or you may use `HubClientType` in `HubProxyGeneration` attribute to explicitly specify the client type.
 If the client type is not specified nor be detectable, no client event will be generated.

 A hub client method must be public and non-static, and it must returns the non-generic `Task` type (generic versions is not supported by the SignalR runtime).
 A event with type of `System.Func` will be generated for each method.
-Although defining events with non-void type conflicts with .NET degisn guideline, it is actually used on events like `Connceted` which are from the SignalR client runtime so this generator kept this design pattern for client eventse.
+Although defining events with non-void type conflicts with .NET degisn guideline, it is actually used on events like `Connceted` which are from the SignalR client runtime so we kept this design pattern for client events.

+**Note: Currently if your client have methods with too many parameters (larger than 8 or 16, depending on your core version) which causes no matching delegate type in the `System.Func` series can be found, the generation will crash.
+You may consider merge some parameters into one complex type in order to reduce the parameter count.
+In future versions we will fix this problem to support long-parameter methods.**

+### Intermediate Data Type Supporting

+Clients and server transmit data with arguments, thus there must be equivalent types between them.
+The generator automatically map types with the same full name from the server to the client, and thus all core CLR types (e.g. `System.String`, `System.Int32`, etc.) can be correctly used unless you intentionally define confusing types.

+For user defined complex server data types, there must also be a type with the same full name defined in the client project.
+We recommends you define a inntermediate assembly which contains all types should be transmitted between server and clients and reference it in both sides to reduce the complexity for type sharing.

+**Automatically generating client data types according to server types is not supported in the current version but will be support in the future.**

+### Generation Process Controlling

+In the current verssion, you may have little control for the generation process.
+New attributes and options for code generation will be added continously in future versions.

+## Future Features List

+this project is planned to support the following features in the future:

+### Core Logic

+- [ ] More reliable assembly and type detection
+- [ ] Automatical .NET Core library importing

+### Hub Generation

+- [ ] Support for long parameterized methods
+- [ ] Mapped client type generation for server data types
+- [ ] Individually enable/disable code generation for types/methods
+- [ ] Server side code generation attributes

+### Customization

+- [ ] Flexible generated type/member naming rules
+- [ ] More client message patterns (using delegates or partial methods, etc.)

+### Robustness

+- [ ] Automatical renaming for duplicated items
+- [ ] Better handling for unsupported/invalid hub members

+### Documentation

+- [ ] Automatically add documentation for generated members

+### Localization

+- [ ] Localization for hub generation messages

+## Contribution and Issues

+If you have any problem or suggestion, please feel free to open new issue.